Florian-Wilhelm/Raspberry-Pi-test-code/Project-8/Readme.md

 ## Hardware

 See "connections.h" file for used pins and controllers.
-I've created the PCB for the burglar detection project originally, but it is a generic design for I2C projects.
+I've created the PCB for the burglar detection project originally, but it is a generic design for I2C projects obviously.

 ![TSL25911-OLED](https://github.com/user-attachments/assets/68f30d52-ada1-430a-b75a-562450a37af7)